Minimal Models for Altermagnetism: Minimal models for altermagnetism

-Prior to providing specific examples and justifying our minimal model with materials examples, we highlight some properties of the parameters that appear.
+Prior to providing specific examples and justifying our minimal model with materials examples, we highlight important general properties of the parameters that appear.
 First we note our altermagnetic order parameter encodes collinear moments parallel to $\Vec{J}$ that have opposite orientation on the two sublattice magnetic atoms.
 This term carries no $\kv$ dependence.
-The intra-sublattice hopping term $t_{z,\kv}$ plays an important role in our theory and its $\kv$ dependence must share the same symmetry as the $\tau_z$ operator - hence $t_{z,\kv}$ must change sign for some point group operations.
-As will be seen below, it is this term that gives rise to the momentum-dependent spin splitting that defines altermagnets.
+The intra-sublattice hopping term $t_{z,\kv}$ plays an important role in our theory and its $\kv$ dependence must share the same symmetry as the $\tau_z$ operator - hence $t_{z,\kv}$ belongs to the non-trivial IR $\Gamma_N$.
+This term quantifies the existence of local multipole moments that have opposite sign on the two magnetic atoms and appears due to the local point-group symmetry breaking at the magnetic atom position.
+As discussed in more detail below, it is this term that gives rise to the momentum-dependent spin splitting that defines altermagnets.
 The hopping parameter $t_{x,\kv}$ has the full point group symmetry.
 As we show later, if this hopping parameter is zero, then altermagnetism and ferromagnetism are degenerate within an RPA treatment.
 Finally, the SOC term follows from $T$ and $I$ symmetries.
 In particular, both the spin operators and $\tau_y$ are odd under $T$, so their product is $T$-invariant.
 From $I$ symmetry, $\Vec{\lambda}_{\kv}=\Vec{\lambda}_{-\kv}$ and hence this is also $T$ invariant.
 As we show below, $\Vec{\lambda}_{\kv}$ gives rise to a Berry curvature that is {\it linear} in the magnitude of SOC.

+It is informative to consider the dispersion relation when SOC vanishes.
+This is given by

+This reveals that the altermagnetic spin-splitting appears through the product $t_{z,\kv}\Vec{J}\cdot \Vec{\sigma}$ and hence is a consequence of the interplay between the local symmetry breaking and the N\'{e}el order.
+This provides a microscopic realization of the Ginzburg-Landau bilinear coupling between the N\'{e}el order and even-parity, odd-time reversal, octupolar order, which gives rise to the altermagnetic spin-splitting \cite{Hayami2018}, as discussed in the context of RuO$_2$ in Ref.~\onlinecite{McClarty2023Aug}.